Abstract

 3.1 Definition and Properties

-To make governance density fully computable, we define it on a finite candidate set at each decision step.
+To make governance intensity auditable in production, we define an observable on a finite candidate set at each decision step.
 Let ActionSpace<sub>t</sub><sup>K</sup> = {a<sub>t</sub><sup>(1)</sup>, ..., a<sub>t</sub><sup>(K)</sup>} be the Top-K candidate actions generated by the router.
 Let v<sub>t</sub><sup>(k)</sup> ∈ {0,1} indicate whether candidate k triggers at least one active gate constraint.
-The baseline operational governance density is D<sub>t</sub> = (1/K)Σ<sub>k=1..K</sub> v<sub>t</sub><sup>(k)</sup>.
-This is the effective constrained-candidate ratio and is logged per step, making D<sub>t</sub> auditable in production.
+The baseline constrained-candidate coverage is D̂<sub>t</sub> = (1/K)Σ<sub>k=1..K</sub> v<sub>t</sub><sup>(k)</sup>.
+This is an observable proxy for latent governance density D<sub>t</sub> and is logged per step, making the metacognitive surface auditable in production.

-To account for heterogeneous constraint burden, we additionally define a weighted variant D<sub>t</sub><sup>(w)</sup> = (Σ<sub>k</sub> ω<sub>t</sub><sup>(k)</sup>v<sub>t</sub><sup>(k)</sup>) / (Σ<sub>k</sub> ω<sub>t</sub><sup>(k)</sup>), where ω<sub>t</sub><sup>(k)</sup> can be configured from constraint type weight w(type<sub>k</sub>), expected gate latency, or risk-tier severity.
-In operations, we log both D<sub>t</sub> and D<sub>t</sub><sup>(w)</sup>.
-Typed densities D<sub>t</sub><sup>(c)</sup> can be tracked by constraint family (approval, compliance, risk, authority) when finer diagnostics are needed.
+To account for heterogeneous constraint burden, we additionally define a weighted variant D̂<sub>t</sub><sup>(w)</sup> = (Σ<sub>k</sub> ω<sub>t</sub><sup>(k)</sup>v<sub>t</sub><sup>(k)</sup>) / (Σ<sub>k</sub> ω<sub>t</sub><sup>(k)</sup>), where ω<sub>t</sub><sup>(k)</sup> can be configured from constraint type weight w(type<sub>k</sub>), expected gate latency, or risk-tier severity.
+In operations, we log both D̂<sub>t</sub> and D̂<sub>t</sub><sup>(w)</sup>.
+Typed observables D̂<sub>t</sub><sup>(c)</sup> can be tracked by constraint family (approval, compliance, risk, authority) when finer diagnostics are needed.
+The damping coefficient is then defined as κ<sub>t</sub> = κ(D̂<sub>t</sub>) or, in weighted deployments, κ(D̂<sub>t</sub><sup>(w)</sup>).

 3.2 Why Constraints Equal Self-Observation